MathiasSchindler/dewp-parse/README.md

 - Provides a flexible callback interface for processing articles
 - Includes progress reporting and performance statistics

+> **Note**: This project was developed entirely by Claude Opus 4 in VS Code, exploring AI-assisted development capabilities.

 ## Building the Parser

 ```bash